-Let your new teammate know she made a great decision when she decided to join your team!
+Let your new teammate know they made a great decision when they decided to join your team!
 Use a few of these welcome ideas to welcome employees and make sure they feel at home on day one.

 1. Be prepared for arrival.
 Make sure her workstation is prepared, and she has the office supplies needed to do her job.
 Add something fun, like colorful post-it notes, for a personal touch.

 2. Educate her on the history of the company.
 Inform the employee about how your company got started, its values and goals for the future.
 Show a company video or pictures from past events to demonstrate your culture.